 Street vendors, selling traditional medicine, Kathmandu, Nepal.
 Some of the ingredients are displayed, such as heads of hornbills and ibises, scorpions, and dried lizards.
 (Photos copyright © by Kaj Halberg)

 Note.
 The contents on this page, regarding plants and fungi, has been transferred to the page Plants: Plants in folklore and poetry.
-The contents re. animals will gradually be transferred to other pages.

 Distribution: Almost worldwide.